Submission guidelines

 with the the article in the body or attached in any regular format, and

 include photos up to a total of 4 MB in size.
-I'll get back to
+Mention that you

-you within a couple of days, unless we happen to be on our annual
+you within a couple of days.

 Car batteries are designed to have high cranking amps, that stores little power, and needs frequent recharging, over-charging and complete discharging can damage them.
 (This has to do with the size and shape of the lead terminals- it is a function of surface area.)